facebook/create-react-app/packages/react-scripts/template/README.md

 <div class="src__Button-module___button"></div>
 ```

 **This is an optional feature.** Regular html stylesheets and js imported stylesheets are fully supported.
-CSS Modules are only added when explictly named as a css module stylesheet using the extension `.module.css`.
+CSS Modules are only added when explicitly named as a css module stylesheet using the extension `.module.css`.
 --->

 ## Post-Processing CSS